emanuelelucreziaA/Some-exactresults--on-Lindley-process-with-Laplace-jumps/README.md

-# Some-exactresults--on-Lindley-process-with-Laplace-jumps
+# Some-exact-results-on-Lindley-process-with-Laplace-jumps
-This matlab code reproduces and confirms the calculation showed in the article: https://arxiv.org/abs/2310.11879 submitted for pubblication.
+This matlab code reproduces and confirms the calculations showed in the article: https://www.mdpi.com/2227-7390/13/7/1166

 To run the code:
  1. Dowload the folder and leave the same file structure.